← Back to AI Guardrails & Risk

 What People Think This Solves

-Business owners often look to AI as a silver bullet for three core operational problems:
+Business owners often look to AI as a silver bullet for three core operational problems, assuming the technology itself provides the solution:

-This "Replacement Mentality" is the primary cause of failure.
-AI is a Cognitive Multiplier, not a direct replacement for human-validated systems.
-If you multiply a broken process, you just get a more expensive, automated mess.
+This "Replacement Mentality" is a primary cause of failure.
+AI is a Cognitive Multiplier, not a replacement for human-validated systems.
+Multiplying a broken process simply results in a faster, more expensive mess.

-In our audits of Texas-based service businesses, we find that AI implementations usually fail at the "Hand-off" between the AI and the CRM.
-Here is what actually breaks:
+In diagnostics of Texas-based service businesses, AI implementations usually fail at the "Hand-off" between the AI and the CRM.
+This manifests as:

 Why This Failure Is Expensive